-The Australian Tax Office (ATO) is urging employers with 20 or more employees to prepare for the introduction of Single Touch Payroll.
-Single Touch Payroll will be introduced from 1 July 2018, requiring employers to report their employees tax and super information to the ATO through Single Touch Payroll approved software.
+The Australian Tax Office (ATO) is urging employers with 20 or more employees to prepare for the Single Touch Payroll deadline.
+Single Touch Payroll will be introduced from 1 July 2018 and business will have until the 1 July 2019.
+Single touch payroll will require employers to report their employees’ tax and super information to the ATO through Single Touch Payroll approved software.

 Employers will report each time they pay their employees, i.e., weekly, fortnightly or monthly.
 The information that will be reported includes withholding amounts, superannuation liability information or ordinary times earnings (OTE) and salary, wages, allowances and deductions.